petershin/liferay-learn/docs/courses/latest/en/building-enterprise-websites-with-liferay/module-6-content-authoring-and-management/claritys-content-requirements.md

 ### Prepare product-specific content for B2C provisioning in the future

-While Clarity isn’t a business-to-consumer enterprise yet, they know they will eventually want to be one.
+While Clarity isn't a business-to-consumer enterprise yet, they know they will eventually want to be one.
 Their ideal content management solution supports e-commerce features for product management and inventory tracking.
 It also integrates with other internal and external systems, such as shipping providers and online storefronts.

 ### Improve collaboration and governance in the content publication process with version control and approval workflows

-As their enterprise continues to scale, Clarity’s ideal solution needs a robust system for versioning, approving, and collaborating on content.
+As their enterprise continues to scale, Clarity's ideal solution needs a robust system for versioning, approving, and collaborating on content.
 This system supports compliance with corporate governance models along with automated approval workflows for publishing content.

 ### Increase user interaction with custom business forms